The design of the garden has evolved over the past few years.

 Much of our potential planting area is a former bowling green, so our substrate is quite unusual.

-Chemical use in the garden
+Herbicides and pesticides use in the garden

 See Working with nature page.